Questions and discussion topics to enhance your reading group’s discussion of The Unfinished Work of Elizabeth D.

 8. Elizabeth did not start out as a socially dexterous person likely to be the hub of a neighborhood mom’s group.
 To what extent do you think people can reinvent themselves from introvert to an extrovert?

 9. Early in the novel, Kate wonders about what it would be like if she wandered into her husband’s home office some night to read silently while he worked — as they used to, earlier in marriage — instead of retreating to her own spot in the living room.
 “It was a gift, solitude.
 But solitude with another person, that was an art.”
 Do you agree?
 Do you think this becomes easier or harder after years of marriage?

-10. Which of the two women’s storylines were you most interested in reading, and with which did you more closely identify?
+10. Which of the two women’s storylines were you most interested in reading, and resonated with you most?

 11. What was your interpretation of Elizabeth’s feelings for Kate?
 Of Kate’s for Elizabeth?

 12. If someone is shouldering a burden that would cause their family pain, do you think dealing with it privately is the most giving or the most selfish thing?
 Is it possible to be both at once?

 13. What kinds of things do you see — or imagine — people commonly conceal when crafting their public face?

 14. Do you believe the most formative developments in your life — professionally and personally — have happened by choice, coincidence, or a combination of both?

 15. Do you feel your life is well balanced right now, and why or why not?
 Do you think those closest to you would be surprised by the way you’d answer that question?